 There’s only one way your homeschooler can stand out in college applications.

+In fact, your kid is pretty dang amazing.
 But, of course, you’re the parent.

 You’re assuming colleges won’t feel the same thing.